Dosage form: tablet, film coated

 |Fluconazole||200 mg orally single dose||1,200 mg orally single dose||18||0.82 (0.66 to 1.02)||1.07 (0.94 to 1.22)|

 |Nelfinavir||750 mg three times a day for 11 days||1,200 mg orally on day 9||14||2.36 (1.77 to 3.15)||2.12 (1.80 to 2.50)|

 Azithromycin acts by binding to the 23S rRNA of the 50S ribosomal subunit of susceptible microorganisms inhibiting bacterial protein synthesis and impeding the assembly of the 50S ribosomal subunit.

+Azithromycin demonstrates cross resistance with erythromycin.
 The most frequently encountered mechanism of resistance to azithromycin is modification of the 23S rRNA target, most often by methylation.
-Ribosomal modifications can determine cross resistance to other macrolides, lincosamides, and streptogramin B (MLSB phenotype).
-The mechanism of acquired mutational resistance in isolates of Mycobacterium avium complex (i.e., 23S rRNA genemutation) is the same for both clarithromycin and azithromycin.
+Ribosomal modifications can determine cross resistance to other macrolides, lincosamides, and streptogramin B (MLS B phenotype).

 Carcinogenesis, Mutagenesis, Impairment of Fertility